manuelbarbas/primodium/README.md

 A new int256 component is created for each resource and crafted item.
 A new boolean component is created for each research objective.

+# New Component Structure (post-initial launch)

+OwnedByComponent is for the buildings and ItemComponent is for items mined or crafted.

+## Core Compnents

+CounterComponent
+GameConfigComponent
+PositionComponent
+TileComponent
+OwnedByComponent
+PathComponent
+LastBuiltAtComponent
+LastClaimedAtComponent
+HealthComponent

+## Resource and Research

+ItemComponent
+ResearchComponent

+## Game mechanics

+MainBaseInitializedComponent
+StarterPackInitializedComponent

+# Old Component Structure

 ```
 ## Core Compnents